Saturday, January 31, 2009

 What makes a good pot of chili is a very subjective thing.
 Some like it very spicy, others like it mild.
 It can be just meat and chili seasonings, "Chili Con Carne", or maybe with pinto beans.
 I have seen chili with beans, tomatoes, and a variety of diced vegetables, although to me that may be a nice bowl of soup but its not chili.
 If you google "chili recipes" you will discover a bewildering variety of recipes, some of great complexity.

 For years I have made very good chili from a very simple recipe.
-I had a Boy Scout Troop for years and taught the boys to made good simple chili over a camp fire.
 Here it is.

 2 pounds ground beef